beginning of content

 How are allergies treated?

-Your doctor may refer you to an allergy specialist for further treatment.
+Your doctor may refer you to an allergy specialist for further assessment and treatment.

 Medicines

 Allergies can be treated with antihistamine medicines.
-These can be given as a tablet, nasal spray or eye drops.
+These may be given as a tablet, nasal spray or eye drops.

 Corticosteroid medicines are sometimes used to treat allergies.
-Depending on your symptoms, these can be given as a nose spray, inhaler, cream or ointment for your skin.
+Depending on your symptoms, these may be given as a nasal spray, inhaler or skin ointment.

 Immunotherapy